devicetree-org/devicetree-specification/source/flattened-format.rst

 not be used for general memory allocations.
 It is used to protect vital data structures from being overwritten by the client program.
-For example, on some systems with an IOMMU, the TCE (translation control entry) tables initialized by an ePAPR boot program would need to be protected in this manner.
-Likewise, any boot program code or data used during the client program’s runtime would need to be reserved (e.g., RTAS on Open Firmware platforms).
-The ePAPR does not require the boot program to provide any such runtime components, but it does not prohibit implementations from doing so as an extension.
+For example, on some systems with an IOMMU, the TCE (translation control entry) tables initialized by a |spec| boot program would need to be protected in this manner.
+Likewise, any boot program code or data used during the client program’s runtime would need to be reserved (e.g., RTAS on Open Firmware platforms). |spec| does not require the boot program to provide any such runtime components, but it does not prohibit implementations from doing so as an extension.